 Ricci House Koh Lipe

 I was in Koh Lipe with my childhood friend Diana, and my ex-colleague, Abby.
-We chose to stay at the Ricci House for a couple of reasons— the rooms are comfortable and affordable; it is convenient and close to everywhere we wanted to get to (the shops, the beach, the dive centre); and most importantly, there is air-conditioning in the rooms.
+We chose to stay at the Ricci House (Book with AGODA) for a couple of reasons— the rooms are comfortable and affordable; it is convenient and close to everywhere we wanted to get to (the shops, the beach, the dive centre); and most importantly, there is air-conditioning in the rooms.

 We stayed in the Superior Double Room on the first floor, and it cost us about THB2100 (~US$60) per night with breakfast.
 The room is pretty basic— double bed, window sofa, small shower area, outdoor balcony, television, air-conditioning and sufficient plug sockets.
 The pretty Garden View Bungalow rooms cost a little more, and they stand amidst lush flowers and plants.

 The hotel’s buffet breakfast spread was almost the same every morning— a small Western spread, Thai noodles, porridge or soup, toast, cereals and fruits.
 They had eggs to order as well; so I was satisfied with my eggs and toast to start the day.